New Balance Fresh Foam 1080v8 Reviewed & Rated Review Facts

 .
 Shoes that are meant for long-distance runs do require extra ounces for some added support, yet they usually don’t feel as bulky as this particular model.

-With a soft engineered mesh constructed upper, it’s pretty safe to say that the Fresh Foam 1080v8 is highly breathable
+With a soft engineered mesh constructed upper, it’s pretty safe to say that the New Balance 1080 V8 is highly breathable

 .
 More targeted ventilation is provided all along the forefoot and across the sides, surrounding the synthetic New Balance logo.
 This increased airflow, bringing greater temperature and moisture control, allows for more enhanced comfort during marathon runs as well as basic indoor workouts.